mosra/m.css/doc/documentation/python.rst

     script as well as other plugins can correctly distinguish them.

-The :py:`hooks_pre_scope` and :py:`hooks_post_scope` get called before entering and after leaving a name scope, and are meant mainly to aid with context-sensitive linking.
+The :py:`hooks_pre_scope` and :py:`hooks_post_scope` get called before entering and after leaving a name scope (page, module, class, enum, enum value, function, property or data), and are meant mainly to aid with context-sensitive linking.
 Those scopes can be nested and can be called successively for the same scope --- for example, when rendering module docs, :py:`hooks_pre_scope` gets called first for the module scope, but then another :py:`hooks_pre_scope` gets called when rendering a summary for reference to an inner class.
 Then, :py:`hooks_post_scope` gets called in reverse order.
 The plugins are expected to implement a stack-like data structure for maintaining information about current scope.
 Both of those functions get passed the following arguments:

 .. class:: m-table